So You're Thinking About Hosting a Con...

 How to Raise Funds

-At the convention, consider putting a piggy bank or a basket by the dealers table sales person with a sign on it suggesting fans put their change in for the charity.
+At the convention, consider putting a piggy bank or donation basket by the dealers table sales person with a sign on it suggesting fans put their change in for the charity.
 This is an easy way to raise extra money for the charity.

 Pre-con Organization